 Trump fires Secretary of Defense Mark Esper

-Christopher C. Miller, the director of the National Counterterrorism Center, will become acting defense secretary
+Christopher C. Miller, director of the National Counterterrorism Center, will become acting defense secretary

 President Trump on Monday said he fired Secretary of Defense Mark Esper and that Christopher Miller, the director of the National Counterterrorism Center, will take over as acting defense secretary "effective immediately."